strategist, designer, consultant, writer; all things tech & media.

 His current academic work is focused on information architecture and its effects on the brain, improving information ecosystems, and developing evolutionary models to understand digital spaces better.

-His current professional work is focused on helping organizations and companies improve their communication strategies and dialogue methods, both with in the the organization and with their audiences.
+His current professional work is focused on stemming scientific disinformation in online ecosystems helping organizations and businesses improve their internal and external communication strategies.

-He also writes screenplays and designs games.
-Some of which have been made into feature films & products.
-Some of which are worth watching & playing.
+He also writes screenplays.
+Some of which have been made into feature films.

 You can find him in Los Angeles trying to get his dog to pay more attention to him.